aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/075_serverless/_index.md

   * "Action type": `aws:ssm:start-automation-execution`
   * "Start after": leave this empty as the first step starts at the beginning of the experiment
   * "documentArn": the ARN found in the "Outputs" tab of the FisStackServerless [**CloudFormation**](https://console.aws.amazon.com/cloudformation/home?#/stacks/outputs?filteringStatus=active&filteringText=&viewNested=true&hideStacks=false&stackId=FisStackServerless).
-  * "documentParameters": Reformatted here for legibiity.
+  * "documentParameters": Reformatted here for legibility.
 For the `AutomationAssumeRole` you will need to insert the ARN of the `FisWorkshopLambdaSsmRole` either from the "Outputs" of the cloudformation stack or from the "Prerequisites" section.
     ```json
     {
         "AutomationAssumeRole": "arn:aws:iam::ACCOUNT_ID:role/FisStackServerless-FisWorkshopLambdaSsmRole-xxxxyyyyzzzz",